I am ‘Becoming’

 Do you need to hear this?
 With all the crud and issues swirling around in our culture, I know I need to be reminded.

-You and I are being threatened in all areas of our lives – health, finances, spiritually, relationships.
-My husband had emergency open-heart bypass surgery last week.
+My husband had emergency open-heart bypass surgery a couple of years ago.
 He experienced a ‘lethal’ event with his heart and stayed in the hospital until he could have the surgery done.

 I have put my faith in Jesus so I know that God is with me.